November 3, 2017

 Grab your popcorn and leave the scary stuff to Hollywood.
 Do your research.

 Feel as confident about your vendors as you do about the person you’re about the marry.
 This.
 Is.
 The.
 ONE.

-Do that and you'll end up with a sweet video you're gonna love.
+Do that and you’ll end up with an amazing wedding video you’re gonna love.